onzfonz/comp227/src/content/1/en/part1a.md

 ### Some notes

-React has been configured to generate quite clear error messages.
+React generates helpful error messages.
 Despite this, you should, at least in the beginning, advance in **very small steps** and make sure that every change works as desired.

 **The console should always be open**.
-If the browser reports errors, it is not advisable to continue writing more code, hoping for miracles.
+If the browser reports errors, don't continue writing more code, hoping for miracles.
 You should instead try to understand the cause of the error and, for example, go back to the previous working state:

 ![screenshot of undefined prop error](../../images/1/2a.png)

+While using undo (***Ctrl-Z***) and redo (***Ctrl-Y***) is great, if you commit often, looking at changes becomes even easier, as you could always look at the previously recorded changes on any line.

 It is good to remember that in React it is possible and worthwhile to write `console.log()` commands (which print to the console) within your code.